Esukhia/teachingtibetan.com/docs/communicative/phonological_control.md

 <!-- div:right-panel -->

-> Can produce continuous writing which is generally intelligible throughout.
-Spelling, punctuation and layout are accurate enough to be followed most of the time.
+> Pronunciation is generally intelligible; intonation and stress at both utterance and word levels do not prevent understanding of the message.
+Accent is usually influenced by the other language(s) they speak.

 <details>